socketio/engine.io-client-java/README.md

 ```

 ## Usage
-Engine.IO-client.java has the similar api with the JS client.
+Engine.IO-client Java has the similar api with the JS client.
 You can use `Socket` to connect:

 ```java
 socket = new Socket("ws://localhost");